This is part 2 of a 3-part series on perfectionism: 10 signs of a perfectionist, the negative effects of perfectionism, and how to overcome them.

 Despite these negative effects, it is possible to make the best out of perfectionism and manage it such that it doesn’t compromise your health or your life.
 Proceed to Part 3: How To Overcome Perfectionism: Your Complete Guide

-This is part 2 of my 3-part series on perfectionism: 10 signs of a perfectionist, the negative effects of perfectionism, and how to overcome them.
+This is part 2 of a 3-part series on perfectionism: 10 signs of a perfectionist, the negative effects of perfectionism, and how to overcome them.